 Talcum Powder and Cancer

-Doctors and scientists have been raising concerns about potential links between talc and cancer for more than 50 years.
+These findings are not surprising.
+Doctors and scientists have been raising concerns about potential links between talc and cancer for over 60 years.

 In the late 1960s, researchers noted higher rates of mesothelioma among talc miners in New York.
-The rare cancer affects the lining of the lungs and other organs.
+This rare cancer affects the lining of the lungs and other organs.
+Several studies since the late 1980s also suggest that using talc near the vagina may raise the risk of developing this deadly disease.

 Links to Ovarian Cancer

-There are different theories on how using talcum powder may raise the risk of ovarian cancer.
-Some scientists believe talcum powder migrates up a woman’s vaginal canal and causes inflammation of the cells, which eventually develops into cancer.
+There are different theories about how talcum powder use may raise ovarian cancer risk.
+Some scientists believe talcum powder migrates up the vaginal canal and causes cell inflammation.
+These inflamed cells eventually develop into cancer.
+Limited evidence also suggests inhaled talc particles could migrate from the lungs to the ovaries.

-Interestingly, animal studies from the 1960s lend support to the asbestos theory.
-In a 1967 study published in the journal of Environmental Research, researchers injected asbestos into guinea pigs’ abdomens.
-They reported changes in the animals’ ovaries “similar to those seen in patients with early ovarian cancer.”
+Animal studies from the 1960s support the asbestos theory.
+In a 1967 study published in Environmental Research, researchers injected asbestos into guinea pigs’ abdomens.
+The reported changes in the animals’ ovaries were “similar to those seen in patients with early ovarian cancer.”

-The researchers even noted that mesothelioma caused by asbestos resembles ovarian cancer on the cellular level.
+The researchers even noted that mesothelioma caused by asbestos resembles ovarian cancer.

 - Baby powder